 - All field data have been recorded by Jordan Barker ISA Certified Arborist® ON-2488A.
 All tree locations are based on the survey supplied by the client and field observation by the arborist. - This plan shall be used in conjunction with the Tree Protection Action Key (TPAK).
-Specific information regarding tree species, - Refer to the Arborist Report prepared for this project for specific instruction regarding tree protection requirements.
+Specific information regarding tree species, condition, and protection protocols are listed therein. - Refer to the Arborist Report prepared for this project for specific instruction regarding tree protection requirements.